futurice/ios-good-practices/README.md

 iOS Good Practices
 ==================

-_Just like software, this document will rot unless we take care of it.
+_Just like software, this document will not unless we take care of it.
 We encourage everyone to help us on that – just open an issue or send a pull request!_

 Interested in other mobile platforms?
 Our [Best Practices in Android Development][android-best-practices] and [Windows App Development Best Practices][windows-app-development-best-practices] documents have got you covered.